ryankazmerik/data-sci/README.md

-# The Stellar Algo Data Science Super Fantastic Readme
+# The StellarAlgo Data Science Super Fantastic Readme
 You know, for data science...

 - [Style Guidelines](#style-guidelines)